**This recipe was updated June 25th, 2022

-Cook on low for 7 - 8 hours or high for 5 - 6.
+- Cook on low for 6-7 hours or high for 5 - 6.
 Keep in mind these cooking times are approximate as all slow cookers/crockpots cook at slightly hotter or slower temps.
-Keep and eye on the stew until around the beginning cooking times and when the barley is cooked through and the carrots and potatoes are tender, the stew is ready to serve.
+Keep an eye on the stew and when the barley is cooked through and the carrots and potatoes are tender, the stew is ready to serve.

 You’ll find that in this recipe, I only use one carrot.
 I do this because personally, I find that the carrot adds a certain sweetness, and I find if you use more than one, it adds too much sweetness to the stew.

 The sauteed mushrooms can be replaced with canned mushrooms or omitted altogether.